kk-1/tsp/README.md

-# Our TSP datasets and results
+# TSP datasets and results for our TSP paper (in press with the Springer Operations Research Forum, details will be updated)

 ## The directory names are self-explanatory: